dashcommunity/proposal-dash-community/proposal.md

 ##### Terms

-I am requesting **one single paymnet of 250 DASH** to cover the following:
+I am requesting **one single payment of 250 DASH** to cover the following:

 * the preceeding month's work (September)
 * the month during voting (October)
-* and support into the next month if the proposal passes (November)
+* support through the next month if the proposal passes (November)
 * community participation rewards (November)

 ### Closing

-This community effort can grow as big or as small as we wish.
-The more financial incentive we can offer the community the better and more expansive the platform and community will become, which will lead to a healthier, more decentralized community.
-This platform will be ideal for
+This community can grow as large as we wish.
+The more financial incentive we can offer the more expansive the platform will become, which will lead to a healthier, more decentralized project.
+This platform is ideal for

 * **developers** (projects that need to host code)
 * **writers** (of blogs, guides, etc.)